prathampalsingh/Prathampalsingh/README.md

 - 📫 How to reach me **bhamrahprathampal.work@gmail.com**

-- ⚡ Fun fact **I conquer digital landscapes in the world of gaming**
+- ⚡ Fun fact: **I conquer digital landscapes in the world of gaming**

 <h3 align="left">Connect with me:</h3>
 <p align="left">